vmware/vic-product/docs/user_doc/vic_app_dev/using_volumes_with_vic.md

 <pre>docker volume create --opt volumestore=<i>nfs_volumestore_name</i></pre>

+**NOTE**: vSphere Integrated Containers mounts NFS volumes as `root`.
+Consequently, if containers are to run as non-root users, the volume  store must be configured with the correct permissions so that the non-root users can access it.

 ## Obtain Information About a Volume <a id="inspect_vol"></a>
 To get information about a volume, run `docker volume inspect` and specify the name of the volume.
 <pre>docker -H <i>virtual_container_host_address</i>:2376 --tls